 Our Bachelor of Science in Computer Science degree introduces you to a scientific and practical approach to computation and its applications.
 In this degree program, you will learn about the theory, experimentation, and engineering that form the basis for the design and use of computers.
 You will also have the ability to focus your studies on areas such as artificial intelligence, software engineering, data science, security, or high performance systems.

-The computer science major requires 40 credits in computer science courses, an additional 11-12 credits in mathematics and/or statistics, and a capstone experience as detailed below:
+The computer science major requires a total of 54 credits distributed across computer science courses, mathematics co-requisite courses, and a capstone experience.
+Details provided below.

-A minimum of 16 credits must be satisfactorily completed in the following five core courses:
+Students must satisfactorily complete the following eight core courses:

 - CMPINF 0401 - INTERMEDIATE PROGRAMMING*